imm-hub/acoustic-drone-dcl/README.md

 ## Master's Thesis Project

 This repository contains the research code and documentation for acoustic-based drone detection, localization, and classification.
+-There are several datasets used for this research.
+Also our recordings from several different constraints are used in order to make it more realistic research.

 ## Research Objectives